Berkeley-MDes/tdf-fa24-PreciousAgh/README.md

 Progress Report: Soldering, Forming a Team for Project 2 and building a proposal for our project.

+**Soldering and Initial Experiments**

+This week, I successfully soldered the Stemma QT interface board, my first experience with soldering, which I found rewarding with guidance from Gary in the makerspace.
+I also downloaded the project files and configured them in Visual Studio Code for our experiments.
+For the homework assignment, I explored two Stemma-based sensor projects, documenting my findings and experimenting with how to map sensor values within the firmware code.
+This included using the map() function for LED outputs and employing constrain() to manage any noisy sensor readings.

+---

+**Group Formation and Project Proposal**

+In class, we formed groups for our project, "Magic Spell."
+I was particularly intrigued by Jiaqi's pitch, which involved using motion data to cast spells—an idea that resonates with my previous experiences at Disney.
+Our team includes myself, Jiaqi Wang, and Isabella Wang.
+We aim to utilize Particle Photon 2 devices, Particle Cloud Services, and STEMMA QT-based sensors to develop an interactive system that recognizes motion data and triggers corresponding animations in p5.js.

+---

+**Project Overview
+Introduction:**
+The goal of our project is to develop a system that uses motion data from waving a wand to recognize spells through machine learning and trigger animations displayed on a screen.
+If time permits, we hope to integrate physical outputs using motors and LEDs.

+**Objectives:**

+- Validate the feasibility of using Particle Photon 2 devices in various applications.

+- Create interactive experiences through motion data and sensor integration.

+**Team Member Roles:**

+**Jiaqi Wang:** Level 03-Axolotl, focusing on ML motion recognition.

+**Isabella Wang:** Level 03-Axolotl, responsible for rigging the Photon and the sensors.

+**Precious Aghaeze:** Level 03-Axolotl, exploring animations in p5.js.

 ---

 # Week 5 #